Wednesday, April 13, 2022

 Part three of Modern Hawai‘i and the Liljestrand House

-Join us us for the third segment of a four-part livestream program, Modern Hawai‘i and the Liljestrand House, which coalesces the issues of immigration and design.
+The third segment of a four-part livestream program, Modern Hawai‘i and the Liljestrand House, which coalesces the issues of immigration and design.

-Architecture that Moves builds upon Dean Sakamoto’s interpretation of Vladimir Ossipoff’s design tendencies which were the basis for the content of the retrospective exhibition, Hawaiian Modern: The Architecture of Vladimir Ossipoff (Honolulu Museum of Art, 2007; Yale University Architecture Gallery, 2008; Deutsches Architekturmuseum, 2009).
+Architecture that Moves built upon Dean Sakamoto’s interpretation of Vladimir Ossipoff’s design tendencies which were the basis for the content of the retrospective exhibition, Hawaiian Modern: The Architecture of Vladimir Ossipoff (Honolulu Museum of Art, 2007; Yale University Architecture Gallery, 2008; Deutsches Architekturmuseum, 2009).

 With Dean Sakamoto FAIA, Melanie Ide and Graham Hart AIA.